-If I could live in Camps Bay or Sea Point, that would be a dream, but this was already paradise to me.
+If I could live in Camps Bay or Sea Point, that would be a dream, but this was already a paradise to me.
 With everything a romantic, cheesy, hopeful, yet adventurous girl in me could want, if I were to choose where to live, Capetown would be a difficult choice to beat.

 Hoi An, Vietnam

-I started traveling to Sudan in 2007, for work.
+What are Mar of Once in a lifetime journey‘s thoughts?
+I started traveling to Sudan in 2007 for work.
 At first, I was fascinated by the destination.
-My colleagues had already been working there on assignment for the largest mobile company and their tales of a country so closed off from the outside world, embargoed and with so few, if any, travelers, was intriguing and I just couldn’t help but feel drawn to the magic of the dessert and its people.
+My colleagues had already been working there on assignment for the largest mobile company and their tales of a country so closed off from the outside world, embargoed and with so few, if any, travelers, was intriguing and I just couldn’t help but feel drawn to the magic of the desert and its people.

 At that time, talk about Darfur was hot and, during my second trip, discussions about South Sudan’s independence became more commonplace.
 The country eventually split off and became the youngest but, during my time there, it was all one and the same country.